hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-domain admin example.com

-The function adds web/dns/mail domain to a server.
+This function adds web/dns/mail domain to a server.

 *******************************************************************